9gentleman/Heart-Failure-Analyse/README.md

 ```
 Dataset
 --------------------------------------------------
 The dataset is provided in both Excel and CSV formats.
-You can find the dataset files named data.xlsx and data.csv respectively.
+You can find the dataset files named cardio_train.xlsx and cardio_train.csv respectively.

 Usage
 --------------------------------------------------